puppeteer/puppeteer/docs/api/puppeteer.predefinednetworkconditions.md

 # PredefinedNetworkConditions variable

-A list of network conditions to be used with [Page.emulateNetworkConditions()](./puppeteer.page.emulatenetworkconditions.md).
+A list of pre-defined network conditions to be used with [Page.emulateNetworkConditions()](./puppeteer.page.emulatenetworkconditions.md).

 #### Signature: